conundrumer/mdi-svg/README.md

 Contains helper functions for rendering to SVG strings and React components.

-Patch number corresponds to the number of commits in [MaterialDesign@master](https://github.com/Templarian/MaterialDesign)
+Patch number corresponds to the number of commits in [MaterialDesign@master](https://github.com/Templarian/MaterialDesign).
+This package auto-updates to latest MaterialDesign, daily.

 Special thanks to [Austin Andrews](https://github.com/Templarian) for managing Material Design Icons.